 The Master’s Degree Programme in International Law and Human Rights is offered by the Institute for Human Rights and the Chair of Public International Law at Åbo Akademi University.
 It builds on the widely known Master’s Degree Programme in International Human Rights Law, offered by Åbo Akademi University between 2006-2018.

-The next application period for the programme will be between 4–18 January 2023.
+The next application period for the programme will be in January 2024.

 Some of the Master’s students and alumni share their experiences and views of the programme in the video and presentations below.